 I’ve also found that sitting hunched in front of a laptop is bad for my body, and I’ve had to find ways to keep writing without hurting myself.
 I now dictate into a recorder, and a transcriptionist sends me the written version, but only AFTER I am maybe a month or two further into writing the book.
 It’s great for my back and my wrists, and it keeps me in better shape since I record while I’m out walking (and believe me, she has a good laugh sometimes when I am huffing and puffing or my dogs aren’t behaving or my goat won’t hush), but it is incredibly hard to write from start to finish verbally.
 There is no backspace key.
 It’s all about forward momentum.

-- Can you share a little of your current work with us?
+- Pamela, can you share a little of your current work with us?
 What are you working on now?

 I’m working on two things right now.
 The first is the next book in the What Doesn’t Kill You Series(number eight, wow!), featuring Michele, and it is called Going by the Book.
 It will come out in November 2016.
 Here’s the blurb: